elopio/docs/source/includes/_transactionAPI.md

 * `msg.sender` isn't the owner of the InitialReporter.

-This transaction will trigger an [`InitialReporterTransfered`](#InitialReporterTransfered) event if the REP/Ether was transferred without any errors.
+This transaction will trigger an [`InitialReporterTransferred`](#InitialReporterTransferred) event if the REP/Ether was transferred without any errors.

 #### **Parameters:**